 2.3 Study Area

 The NN is a 65,700 km2 (25,350 mi2) Native American territory located at the intersection of Arizona, New Mexico, and Utah.
-The project used a 62 km buffer to define the study area and to accommodate original TRMM data resolution around US Geological Survey (USGS) Hydrologic Unit Code 8 (HUC 8) watershed boundaries that intersect the political boundary of the NN.
+The project used a 62 km buffer to define the study area and to accommodate original Tropical Rainfall Measuring Missing TRMM data resolution around US Geological Survey (USGS) Hydrologic Unit Code 8 (HUC 8) watershed boundaries that intersect the political boundary of the NN.
 This method was used in order to more accurately represent hydrologic processes within a watershed, making the total area of study 150,705 km2.

 Fig. 1- Study area, Navajo Nation boundary, and USGS HUC-8 watersheds.